-This is our review for the best inshore spinning rods for 2021.
+This is our review of the best inshore spinning rods for 2021.

 Fishing in the inshore waters can be tricky.
-The best inshore spinning rod should have the length to cast quickly, and the strength to muscle a big fish.
-If you’re looking for the best inshore spinning rod, you have come to the right place!
+The best inshore fishing rods should have the rod length to cast quickly, and the strength to muscle a big fish.
+If you’re looking for the best inshore fishing rods, you have come to the right place!

 Below, you’ll find a comprehensive buying guide and reviews to help you make an informed decision.

 I tested 11 of the best inshore spinning rods and found the Penn Battalion to be the best spinning rod for inshore fishing.

 Living here on the Gulf of Mexico, I know how important it is to have at least two trusted backups when battling those big bull reds in two feet of water.

 Our top pick comes in a variety of models, each with its own unique traits and features.